 Subject to the availability of funds, programs will be awarded \$250 per volunteer.
+When calculating the training award, the actual amount is used.
+Neither the total number who completed training, nor the funding amount should be rounded.

-Example: Program trained 30 new volunteers; Training Award would be 30 x \$250 = \$7,500.
+Example: Program trained 30 new volunteers; Training Award would be $30 \times $250 = $7,500$.